Are you looking to visit the Ajuy Caves on Fuerteventura? Keep reading to find out more!

-But, I would recommend visiting either early in the morning or before dusk as the tour groups will be hanging out in the village during the day as it is one of the best things to do on Fuerteventura.
+But, I would recommend visiting either early in the morning or before dusk, as the tour groups will be hanging out in the village during the day, which is one of the best things to do in Fuerteventura.

 I think visiting the Ajuy Caves with a tour is the easiest way to see them personally (if you don’t have a car).

 You will have a driver and knowledgeable guide, and you will get a chance to see some of the best spots on Fuerteventura!

 Some of the stops you will make are Sand Dunes Natural Park, Sotavento Beach, Pajara, and eventually Ajuy.

 In Ajuy, you can independently walk to the caves (they are only 30 minutes away on foot) before enjoying a local seafood lunch at a restaurant in Ajuy.